 - “Deloitte and Accenture Delivery Unlimited Value, Resulting in a 6 Month Backlog in Beginning New Projects”

 Writers take up time and resources that could be better spent in the employment of the primary purpose of the media entity, which is to obtain funding from industry sources.
 There are many articles which are written by the industry source itself.
 Not having to produce any content (at least with a human) is the ultimate objective of IT media entities.
 That is, we have IT media entities that would prefer to do no work at all.
-They merely desire to rent out access to its audience to a funding source.
+They merely desire to rent out access to their audience to a funding source.
 These paid placements in most articles are not identified as paid placements.
-They can be identified by several techniques, including how well the text matches the marketing material from the software entity as well as the links that exist on the page.
+They can be identified by several techniques, including how well the text matches the marketing material from the software entity and the links that exist on the page.

 But the funders can’t be expected to write all of the content for the media entity unless the entity is like DigitalistMag, which is owned by SAP.
+This is where SAP directs people for truly informative coverage of SAP.
+Other sources include ASUG, SAP Press, SAP Insider — which, while technically not owned by SAP, provide such identical coverage to SAP that they have clearly been captured by SAP.

 Having to write articles is where the ITMAAA comes in.

-Creating ML algorithms to say produce a better forecast is complicated, but automating media is far more comfortable.
+Creating ML algorithms to produce a better forecast is complicated, but automating media is far more comfortable.
 The beauty is that IT media has already moved in that direction by making its writers produce puff pieces, shrinking deadlines, reducing pay, having writers who don’t know the subject areas they are covering.

 Complete machine article development is just the next step.